robrichard/relay-tutorial/README.md

 +}
 ```

+What's missing: handling errors from the GraphQL server.

 ## Publish to cache
 The main benefit of using GraphQL is that client code can specify the exact needed data requirements.
 This means that different queries can contain overlapping data.
 Sending a mutation that modifies one record should cause any views rendering that same record to be updated.
 To accomplish this we will want to store all of the data we receive from our GraphQL server in our environment's cache.
 [SWAPI GraphQL query](http://graphql.org/swapi-graphql/?query=%7B%0A%20%20person(id%3A%20%22cGVvcGxlOjEz%22)%20%7B%0A%20%20%20%20name%0A%20%20%20%20height%0A%20%20%20%20species%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20homeworld%20%7B%0A%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D)